DanielAbreuAcosta/Ecu_bat_micro/README.md

 ### Basecalling

-1. Loop through each barcode directory and convert raw Nanopore signals into DNA sequences using Dorado:
+1. Loop through each barcode directory and convert raw Nanopore signals into DNA sequences using Dorado (WARNING: this step is very taxing on computer resources, it will take a long time to run on a normal computer.
+It is probably best to do this step on a cluster if you have access to one):

 ``` bash
 for i in $(seq -w 01 24)  # -w ensures leading zeros